FORMER STATE PROSECUTOR

 Solving Your Legal Problem in Hillsborough County

-Prompt Intervention With The Prosecutor
+Prompt Intervention With the Prosecutor

 Withholding of Adjudication

 A withholding of adjudication allows a person to resolve the case without suffering a formal conviction of guilt.
-After receiving a withholding of adjudication a person can truthfully state they have never been convicted of the offense.
+After receiving a withholding of adjudication, a person can truthfully state they have never been convicted of the offense.

 A plea in absentia allows the case to be satisfactorily settled without the need for a trial or even your personal appearance in court.
 It is also possible to receive a withholding of adjudication on pleas in absentia.

-Sealing of criminal records
+Sealing of Criminal Records

-Once your record is sealed or expunged the Hillsborough County Clerk of Court and Hillsborough County Sheriff’s Department, among other agencies, will remove all information of your arrest from public view.
+Once your record is sealed or expunged, the Hillsborough County Clerk of Court and Hillsborough County Sheriff’s Department, among other agencies, will remove all information of your arrest from public view.